John-MBDP/tinyapp/README.md

 ### **Creating New Links**

 Via the navbar, click on Create New URL, enter a link that you would like to shorten.
-To see a complies list of all your URLs, click on the TinyApp nav bar.
+To see a complete list of all your URLs, click on the TinyApp nav bar.

 ### **Editing Links**